Signs Of Teething - Teething Symptoms: Tips & Techniques

 Not to worry - Brush Baby is here to help!
 We have a whole range of products for teething babies that can help alleviate some of that pain (both for them and for you!).

 Our silicone baby teether is a great place to start as it has an easy grip handle and can be stored in the fridge to cool those sore and irritated gums!
 We also have our Brush Baby teething wipes that contain an anti-inflammatory to reduce swelling and ease that throbbing pain.

 Babies can start teething anywhere from birth to the 12-month-old mark.
 Although rare, some little ones can even be born with a tooth/teeth (natal teeth).
 Some teeth will appear overnight, whereas others can take much longer.

 Read on to discover some handy tips & techniques and signs of teething.

 What is teething?

 To understand teething, you first need to know what it’s all about.
-Teething quite simply is when your little one’s teeth begin to appear, .
+Teething quite simply is when your little one’s milk teeth begin to appear, .